 I fell in love with twice baked potatoes as a kid.
 I still remember my mom and dad making twice baked potatoes for the first time.
 They had the old BH&G cookbook (with the red and white checked cover) opened up on the counter.
 Dad reading the recipe to Mom, while they both worked on adding ingredients together.
 That creamy mashed filling, stuffed back into a baked potato jacket was such a treat.

-I still love this recipe for two reasons:
+I still love Loaded Twice Baked Potatoes for two reasons:

 One- Who doesn’t love a baked potato combined with butter, cheese, and sour cream?